Sunderland weather forecast: Cloudy day as temperatures begin to cool

 What will the weather be like this evening and tonight in Sunderland?

-This evening will then become quickly dark, but remain dry, with the temperature beginning to cool after 5pm.
+This evening will then become quickly dark, but remain dry, with the temperature dipping after 7pm.

 What will the weather be like tomorrow in Sunderland?

-Tomorrow is set to see a mixture of sunny spells and cloud throughout most of the day, with a maximum temperature of 10C.
+Tomorrow is set to be slightly brighter with a mixture of sunny spells and cloud throughout most of the day.
+Maximum temperature of 10C.

 What is the long-term forecast for Sunderland?

-Sunderland is set to see temperatures of 10C over the weekend, dropping to 8C by early next week.
+Sunday will also see a temperature of 10C, dropping to 8C by early next week.

-“Friday and the weekend look mostly dry with variable, sometimes large amounts of cloud, with the brightest conditions likely to the north of high ground and possibly more generally across northern and north-eastern parts of the British Isles,” according to the Met Office.
+“Sunday will often be sunny, but feeling cold in brisk winds.
+Cloud will increase on Monday with showers, perhaps heavier on Tuesday.
+Becoming colder as brisk easterly winds continue,” according to the Met Office.

-“Overnight mist and fog patches are possible, which could be slow to clear.”
+Looking further ahead for the UK in general, “For much of next week it looks mostly cloudy with the best of the brighter spells in the west.
+Showers are possible, mainly in the east, and these could turn wintry over hills.